abbyyan721/Demo-ULV-Week/README.md

    - Choose a professional golfer from the dropdown
    - Upload a video of your golf swing (MP4, AVI, MOV, or MKV format)
    - Click "Get AI Analysis" to receive instant feedback
-   - View detailed results directly on the same page, comparing your swing to the selected pro
+   - You'll be automatically redirected to a dedicated results page with your analysis
+   - The results page displays detailed metrics, feedback, and comparison with your chosen pro
-   - Use "Try Another Swing" to analyze a different video or "Download Results" to save your analysis
+   - Use "Try Another Swing" to analyze a different video

 ## Technical Details